 Talk with your health care provider and pharmacist about receiving emergency medication supplies.
-Under a federally declared emergency, you can get an extra 30-day supply with no price increase, even for recently filled prescriptions.
+When Florida is under an executive order, or declared emergency, you can get an extra 30-day supply with no price increase, even for recently filled prescriptions.